IMS-coding-projects/M431/docs/source/Writerside/topics/kontrollieren-auswerten.md

 I liked to work with Chandra on this project since it worked smoothly and we mostly always understood what each other’s ideas were.
 It should also be taken into notice that I should use JetBrains programs/tools for this kind of project since they provide more easy and efficient working.
 Overall, the process of working on StreamSphere was not troubled with grave conflicts and went rather smoothly.
 It would result in finishing with the project faster or being able to implement more features.

+## General Reflection

+We both think that StreamSphere has been a successful project, we have learnt some more new things about html, css and even javascript.
+We quickly got ahead with each phase of IPERKA, wasted practically no time and personally think we fulfilled each and every requirement for the Project.
+Overall, it was a fun project in which we worked together well and if we had to do it again we would do it the same way that we did for this Project.